dougeby/IntuneDocs/intune/device-enrollment-program-enroll-ios.md

   ![Screenshot of Assign button for assigning enrollment program profile in Intune](media/dep-profile-assignment.png)

+## Distribute devices
+You have enabled management and syncing between Apple and Intune, and assigned a profile to  let your DEP devices enroll.
 You can now distribute devices to users.
 Devices with user affinity require each user be assigned an Intune license.
+Devices without user affinity require a device license.
 An activated device cannot apply an enrollment profile until the device is factory reset.

 See [Enroll your iOS device in Intune with the Device Enrollment Program](/intune-user-help/enroll-your-device-dep-ios).